FunnyKoalaBear/cookGPT/README.md

 ## Distinctiveness and Complexity

 CookGPT is a unique project because it combines AI-powered recipe generation with real-time, user-specific pantry management.
-The system communicates with OpenAI’s GPT API to suggest recipes based on the exact ingredients a user has, handling ingredient substitutions, optimization, and dietary preferences.
+The system communicates with OpenRouter’s GPT API to suggest recipes based on the exact ingredients a user has, handling ingredient substitutions, optimization, and dietary preferences.
 Integrating AI with a dynamic backend and frontend required careful planning and coordination, making the project more advanced than typical recipe apps.

 The project also demonstrates full-stack complexity.
 Users can add, remove, and update pantry items across multiple categories with different units, all reflected immediately through JavaScript-powered interactions.
 Django models handle complex many-to-many relationships between users, ingredients, and recipes while maintaining data integrity.
 The combination of AI integration, interactive frontend, and personalized user data makes CookGPT both distinctive and technically challenging.